mohamedgomaa23722/PokemonApp/README.md

 > As you see at the graph repository depend on retrofit so we need to ask about that class is not main which mean that i can't change any thing on it so at this case we need to use
-@module, @Provides and @Singelton annotations to create an module class for retrofit.
+@module, @Provides and @Singelton annotations to create an module class for retrofit called [RetrofitModule](https://github.com/mohamedgomaa23722/PokemonApp/blob/master/app/src/main/java/com/pok/pokemonapp/di/RetrofitModule.java).

 ## RxJava
 - At the first we must add Dependencies of RxJava